 5. “Where there is salt, there is coriander.”
 In Chef Bob’s world, food flavors are enhance when are seasoned with freshly ground coriander, much the same way salt does.

 6. “Provide a juxtaposition of tastes for every dish you create.”
 Try to balance sweet, sour, salty, bitter for each recipe and each plate, and even each menu for best balanced results.
-A quick example is to sweeten whipping cream as usual, taste.
+A quick example is to sweeten whipping cream as usual and taste.
 Then add a “pinch” of salt and beat; taste again.
 Salt next to sugar, helps to balance the taste experience.
 It is a more “round” flavor.
 In this example, there should never enough salt to taste “salt,” but you will taste the difference.
 It goes from “flat” to “round.”
 With experience this becomes more an more noticeable.
 For example, if salt is omitted from a cookie recipe, the baked cookie is sweet but flat in flavor.
 Again, this balancing act does take experience.
 You will get better and better.
 Be careful not to think, if a little salt is good, allot is better.
 That thinking is rarely good when applied to cooking.

 8. “For all delicate quick cooking proteins, as most fin-fish, use the two step cook method.
-That is, start by searing protein seasoned side down in preheated hot pan; when smells aromatic from seasoning and or has good color, off-load to a cookie sheet seasoned side up to finish the cooking in the oven.
+That is, start by searing protein seasoned side down in preheated hot pan; when smells aromatic from seasonings, and or has good color, off-load to a cookie sheet seasoned side up to finish the cooking in the oven.
 Most portions of fish or chicken take 3-5 minutes for the sear and 4-5 minutes to finish at 400°F in the oven.

 9. “When a dish needs more flavor balance, be sure to ask if a wine might be the one thing missing.”
+For example, if you believe apple or applesauce would enhance a pork dish, try to think of a wine that presents apple characteristics and pair it to the dish.

 10. “Focus on the cooking techniques of a dish, more than its recipe.”
 We know when a recipe is also a “formula,” such as with bakery items, we must follow without change until we learn what each ingredient’s purpose is.
 It takes time, experience and perhaps specialized training to substitute ingredients for bake items without a recipe list.
 But for most dishes we want to make, it will be the techniques or the “how to cook” directions to focus on so you can substitute ingredients with confidence as the seasons and ingredient availability change.